FranzDiebold/covfefe-flow/webapp/README.md

 ## Main components

 ### generate
-The actual fake tweet generation view.
+The actual fake tweet creation view.

 ### about
 User-centric description of the covfefe-flow project.